 Since regulome and phosphorylome are directed networks, it is of particular interest to examine whether they harbor a hierarchical structure (TF/kinase nodes function at different levels) and, if so, how that hierarchy is organized.
 Particularly, we have previously investigated the rewiring of the regulomes in E. coli and S. cerevisiae, and found that hierarchy, rather than connectivity, better reflects the importance of regulators [19].
 For the regulomes, the hierarchy properties have been explored in several studies [17, 20-23].
 In these studies, the authors inferred the hierarchical structure of regulomes and examined the correlation between the hierarchy and TF features.
 For example, Jothi et al demonstrated that top-level TFs in the yeast regulome are more likely to be essential and are more conserved across species [21].
 These studies provide critical insights into the regulatory mechanisms of TFs during transcription regulation.
 On the other hand, the phosphorylation network has not been investigated from a hierarchical perspective.

-Several algorithms have been proposed to infer the hierarchical structure of directed networks [20, 21, 24-27], including the leaf-removal algorithm, the breadth-first-search (BFS) method and the vertex sort (VS) algorithm.
+Several algorithms have been proposed to infer the hierarchical structure of directed networks [20, 21, 24-27], including leaf-removal algorithm, breadth-first-search (BFS) and vertex sort (VS).
 These algorithms have been applied to the regulome and revealed new insights on hierarchical organization of TFs during transcriptional regulation.
 Despite their effectiveness, they have several limitations and do not address some important issues about hierarchical networks.
-The leaf-removal algorithm determines the hierarchical structure by removing leafs iteratively, and as a consequence it cannot be applied to a directed network with cycles.
+The leaf-removal algorithm determines the hierarchical structure by removing leaves iteratively, and as a consequence it cannot be applied to a directed network with cycles.
 Similarly, for networks with cycles the BFS method has to break cycles before assigning hierarchical levels to nodes [20].
-In addition, these two methods do not allow ambiguity of hierarchy which is usually the case in many networks.
+In addition, these two methods do not allow any ambiguity in positioning a node amongst hierarchical level -- a feature that is often the case in many networks.
 The VS algorithm proposed by Jothi et al is capable of overcoming these shortcomings.
-However, it can only assign ambiguous nodes to an interval of possible levels without providing the probability of them in each level [21].
+However, it can only assign ambiguous nodes to an interval of potential levels without providing the probability of them to be at each level [21].

 Moreover, these methods have not addressed several important questions related to hierarchical networks: How to quantify the degree of hierarchical structure for a given network?
 How to estimate significance of hierarchical structure of a directed network?
 How to compare the degree of hierarchy of two directed networks?
 Importantly, can every node be assigned to a specific level with the same confidence?
 If not, how can we know which nodes are more confident than the others?
 For those ambiguous nodes, what are the probabilities of them to be assigned to each level?